 Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this certificate shall be established by the following pathway.
-Individuals who are not eligible through this pathway may be eligible for a conditional certificate, in accordance with Section 4.4.B.2, below, and Part I Section 8.2 of this rule.
+Individuals who are not eligible through this pathway may be eligible for a conditional certificate, in accordance with Section 4.4.B.2, below, and Part I Section 6.6 of this rule.

-Certificate Eligibility Pathway
+Requirements for Eligibility

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule and satisfies one of the following:
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule and satisfies one of the following:

-The degree shall be in special education or special education supportive services; or
+The degree shall be in special education or special education related services; or

-Completed a minimum of 36 semester hours in special education and a valid Maine endorsement 282 teacher of children with disabilities, in accordance with Section 2.1 of this rule.
+Completed a minimum of 36 semester hours in special education or holds a valid Maine endorsement 282 teacher of children with disabilities, in accordance with Section 2.1 of this rule;

-Evidence of a minimum of three years of satisfactory special education teaching experience in a special education program, or a minimum of three years of equivalent experience in providing supportive services to special education students.
+Evidence of a minimum of three years of satisfactory special education teaching experience in a special education program, or a minimum of three years of equivalent experience in providing related services to special education students;

-Completed through approved courses the following two knowledge areas:
+Completed approved courses in the following two knowledge areas:

-Teaching exceptional students in the regular classroom; and
+Federal and Maine civil rights law and education laws; and

-Federal and Maine civil rights law and education laws.
+Special education law; and

-Evidence of a basic knowledge, training, or experience in all of the following knowledge areas:
+Evidence, through coursework or equivalent training experiences, of knowledge in the following areas:

-Supervision and evaluation of personnel;
+Supervision and evaluation of personnel; and